Liouville quantum gravity as a mating of trees: Quantum surfaces

-\begin{remark} In Section~\ref{sec::disks_spheres}, we will show that each of the laws on finite volume surfaces from Definition~\ref{def::finite_volume_surfaces} can be constructed using a limiting procedure.
-We will explain in Section~\ref{subsec::sle_kappa_prime_bubbles} that the laws of the unit area and boundary length quantum disks can be used to describe the structure of the bubbles which are cut out from a $\tfrac{3\gamma^2}{2}-2$ quantum wedge by an independent $\SLE_{\kappa'}$ process, $\kappa' \in (4,8)$.
-We will also explain in Remark~\ref{rem::equivalence_of_disk_measures} that the unit area and boundary length quantum disks can be constructed from a certain excursion measure which is naturally associated with the cone times of a $2$-dimensional Brownian motion.
-(Altogether, there will be four different constructions of these objects in this article.)
-Finally, we show in Section~\ref{sec::duality} that the law of the unit area quantum sphere can be used in conjunction with L\'evy trees to construct the $\gamma$-LQG surfaces with $\gamma^2 \in (4,8)$. \end{remark}
+\begin{remark} In Appendix~\ref{app::disks_spheres}, we will show that each of the laws on finite volume surfaces from Definition~\ref{def::finite_volume_surfaces} can be constructed using a limiting procedure.
+We will explain in Section~\ref{subsec::sle_kappa_prime_bubbles} that the law of the unit boundary length quantum disk can be used to describe the structure of the bubbles which are cut out from a weight $\tfrac{3\gamma^2}{2}-2$ quantum wedge by an independent $\SLE_{\kappa'}$ process, $\kappa' \in (4,8)$.
+(As we will see later, this is the type of wedge which describes the local behavior of the surface parameterized by the unbounded complementary component of an $\SLE_{\kappa'}$ process drawn up to a quantum typical time.)
+We will also explain in Remark~\ref{rem::equivalence_of_disk_measures} that the unit boundary length quantum disk can be constructed from a certain excursion measure which is naturally associated with the cone times of a $2$-dimensional Brownian motion.
+(Altogether, there will be four different constructions of this object in this article.)
+Finally, we show in Section~\ref{sec::duality} that the law of the unit area quantum sphere can be used in conjunction with L\'evy trees to construct a type of $\gamma$-LQG surface with $\gamma^2 \in (4,8)$. \end{remark}